null-dev/java-diff/README.md

 This is a temporary file is used while patching.
 It should have been deleted after the patching process but if it is still there, it means java-diff has crashed and your patch was not applied.
 You should remove it before starting a new operation.<br><br>

 # NOTE #
-Use this responsibly, I will not take responsibility of anything that happens to your program because someone has modified your program with this.!
+Use this responsibly, I will not take responsibility of anything that happens to your program because someone has modified your program with this!